oVirt/ovirt-site/source/uncategorized/overlay-networks-with-neutron-integration.html.md

 Install packstack: sudo yum install -y openstack-packstack

-packstack --allinone (On the controller host)
+Make packstack generate an answer file:

+packstack --gen-answer-file=<file name>

-An answer file will be created in /root/
+An answer file will be created in /root/<file name>

 Edit it, change: